-When I am selecting a mentor text, I often look for books with the teaching points I want to address, but also books that carry a deeper meaning.
+When I am selecting a mentor text, I often look for books with the teaching points I want to address.
+Additionally, I choose books that carry a deeper meaning.
 The Day the Crayons Quit is one of those books.
-The book uses analogy and personification to teach the importance of valuing others and friendship.
-In fact, not only could this book work with questioning, teachers may find it works well for teaching theme too.
+I picked this book for questioning skills.
+It uses analogy and personification to teach the importance of valuing others and friendship.
+In fact, teachers may find it works well for teaching theme too.

-Today, I'd like to explore the importance of questioning with this book.
-Questioning begins in the primary grades with the Virginia standards, but each year, students are expected to do more and respond more deeply.
-Questioning drives our instruction in all subject areas, and the depth of questions teachers use makes a big difference in engagement and in the dialogue within our classrooms.
+In this post, we explore the importance of questioning with this book.
+We start teaching this skill in the primary grades with the Virginia standards.
+However, each year, students dig deeper with higher level questions.
+Our questions drives our instruction in all subject areas.
+The depth of questions teachers use makes a big difference in engagement and in the dialogue within our classrooms.

 - Making Predictions

 - Seven Ways to Teach Questioning Skills in Any Grade

 - Making Comparisons Across Texts for Deeper Understanding

 When I am introducing a new skill, I often combine these with anchor charts for modeling with a mentor text.
 Think aloud has been proven to be the most effective way to support struggling readers.